misiektoja/instagram_monitor/docs/troubleshooting.md

 Other connection errors point elsewhere. `Max retries exceeded` or a timeout usually means the connection dropped or a proxy is unreachable, see [routing traffic through a proxy](usage.md#routing-traffic-through-a-proxy). `429` or `Too Many Requests` means Instagram is rate-limiting you, see [keep the polling interval reasonable](anti-detection.md#keep-the-polling-interval-reasonable).
 A `429` on the very first request of a run is usually a blocked TLS fingerprint rather than a rate limit, see [use a browser transport fingerprint](anti-detection.md#use-a-browser-transport-fingerprint).
 A message about a redirect, a login or wrong credentials means the saved session expired, see [session import](configuration.md).

 For the underlying transport detail behind any of these, add `--debug`.
 Normal output omits it because it names internal HTTP library errors rather than anything you can act on.

+<a id="instagram-says-try-again-later"></a>
+## Instagram Says Try Again Later

+A `400 Bad Request` naming `feedback_required` means Instagram is limiting what the logged-in account or your IP address may do for a while.
+Instagram shows this as a "Try Again Later" notice.
+It is not a checkpoint: Instagram in your browser may keep working, there is nothing to clear there and re-importing the session does not lift it.
+The circuit breaker stops the account so no further request is made and `--exposure` counts it as `action_block`.

+Make no requests from that account and that network for several hours, then run `instagram_monitor --doctor` again.
+If the same session works from another network, such as a mobile connection, the limit is on your IP address rather than the account.
+Once it passes, raise `INSTA_CHECK_INTERVAL`, monitor fewer users and follow the [anti-detection guidance](anti-detection.md).
+A limit that returns soon after monitoring resumes means the account is still being watched, so wait longer before the next attempt.

 <a id="container-dashboard-does-not-open"></a>
 ## Container Dashboard Does Not Open